RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/servicelifecycle.md

 weight: 60
 ---

-When the AdminService is started at system startup, all enabled services will be started.
-This section covers the commands used to manage the lifecycle of a REDHAWK core service process after system startup has occurred.
+When the AdminService is started at system startup, all enabled services are started.
+This section explains the commands used to manage the lifecycle of a REDHAWK core service process after system startup.

-### Getting a Service's status
+### Getting a Service's Status
-To inspect the status of a REDHAWK core service use the `status` command.
+To inspect the status of a REDHAWK core service, use the `status` command.
 ```sh
 rhadmin status service_name
 or